 - 1. Member States shall ensure that emergency response plans are established in advance for the various types of emergencies identified by the threat assessment. - 2.
 Member States shall ensure that emergency response plans are tested, reviewed and revised at regular intervals. - 3.
 The emergency response plans shall, where appropriate, incorporate relevant elements of the emergency management system referred to in Article 97. - 4.
-The emergency response plans shall include the elements defined in Section B of Annex IX.
+The emergency response plans shall include the elements defined in Annex IX, Section B.